Luifavr/luifavr/README.md

-- 👋 Hi, my name is Luis
+- 👋 Hi there!
+My name is Luis
 - 👀 I’m really interested in Python and the Data Science/Analysis field
 - 👨‍💻 I’m currently learning Python 🐍, SQL and the different libraries to manipulate and visualize data
 - 📫 You can reach me at luisvonrickenbach@gmail.com